Sigmmma/c20/src/content/h2/tools/h2-ek/readme.md

 Remember it needs to load all your tags which can take quite some time.
 ```

-H2 MCC tags can't be downgraded to work in H2V so consider this a one way upgrade.
+H2 MCC tags can't currently be downgraded to work in H2V so consider this a one way upgrade.
 Follow best practices and keep a backup of your old files.

 # Known issues

-* Multi-process lightmapping is currently broken - use the single process alternative.
 * Guerilla uses red text and greyed out folders for all tags - this doesn't mean there is something wrong with your tags it's just a graphical issue.
 * PRT simulation tool is not included - avoid tool commands that require it, they will not function properly.
 * Tag moving in Guerilla has some dependencies on old source control code because of this you need to manually move the tag after it fixes the references.